 When to do it: Throughout the process.
 There’s an email for every type of buyer.
 Plus, reminder emails cut back on no-shows.

 What to do: Social media is one of the most powerful marketing channels — harness it to your advantage.
 Save time by establishing which channel makes sense for your event and target audience.
 Learn how to master the different socials with our essential guide to social media for events.

 When to do it: 1-2 months from the event.
 Keep your event fresh and relevant in the feeds of social media users.

 6. Content marketing is a must

-Post-event content reminds your fans of the great time they had during your show, builds affinity and goodwill, and makes them more receptive to future communications from your business.
+When to do it: Throughout the process.
+Even post-event content reminds your fans of the great time they had, builds relationships, and makes them more receptive to future communications.

 7. Maximize online advertising